-The puya-ts cli is a tool for compiling Algorand TypeScript code into artifacts which can be used to deploy smart contracts and logic signatures on the Algorand Virtual Machine (AVM).
-At a high level these include:
+The puya-ts CLI is a tool for compiling Algorand TypeScript code into artifacts that can be used to deploy smart contracts and logic signatures on the Algorand Virtual Machine (AVM).
+At a high level, these include:

 Puya-TS can be installed from npm using the command